 Around 2013 I began porting Harmonix’s engine and toolchain to iOS and Mac OS X in my free time, learning much about engine development and low-level programming in the process.
 This included refactoring swaths of our platform layer, porting our DirectX 11 renderer and shader system to Metal, and getting our asset pipeline functioning on OS X. This culminated with a live on-stage game demo at Apple’s 2015 announcement event for the Apple TV—a long story but a one-of-a-kind experience.

 From 2011 to 2014, I was the Lead Programmer on Fantasia: Music Evolved, a collaboration with Disney based on the classic film.
 Working with a company like Disney on such a historic property had its challenges, but we shipped a beautiful, ambitious product that gave the player more creative agency than any previous Harmonix game.
-The development team grew as large as ~90 by the time we finished.
-I had the opportinuty to give multiple presentations about our work on Fantasia at SIGGRAPH 2014.
+I had the opportunity to give multiple presentations about our work on Fantasia at SIGGRAPH 2014.

 Prior to working on Fantasia, I’d been in a lead role on the cancelled Rock Band Sessions.
 I worked on multiple Harmonix games on the UI and metagame teams, including Rock Band 3, The Beatles: Rock Band, and Rock Band 2.
 I also contributed code to Green Day: Rock Band and the Rock Band Network.